nextcloud/documentation/developer_manual/design/layout.rst

    :alt: Talk layout

-Another variation of this layout is where the [list] of entries take up the left space instead of navigation, as seen in Talk.
+Another variation of this layout is where the :ref:`List` of entries take up the left space instead of navigation, as seen in Talk.
 It shows the list of chats on the left, and the main content contains the messages in a chat, while opening the right sidebar shows the details of a chat like the description and participants.
 Talk also collapses the left list and right sidebar during a video call, so that the entire screen is taken up by just the call.

 Navigation → List → Content
 ---------------------------